Marriage and Family (3-0) 3 Cr. Hrs.

 - Investigate the influence of personal biases in the study of marriage and family.

-- Determine which sociological concepts and theories best explain family issues.
+- Determine which sociological concepts or theories best explain family issues.

-- Analyze change and/or cultural variation in mate selection.
+- Analyze variation in the mate selection process.

 - Determine the impact of social class on families.